545ch4/flippie/README.md

    3. Set "Row SET" to '0' (first row)
    4. Leave "Row RST" undefined
    5. Set the direction D to "1" (D=1 when setting (ROW_SET) and D=0 when reseting (ROW_RST) a pixel)
-3. Press "Fire shift-register (PERSISTENT)"; Most notably IC12 pin 11 should drive +24V and IC16 pin 18 should go to GND (check voltage between those pins)
+4. Press "Fire shift-register (PERSISTENT)"
+   1. IC12 pin 11 should drive +24V (first row rail, same as pin 1 at X5)
+   2. IC16 pin 18 should go to GND (our simulated ENABLE signal, same as pin 60 at X5)
+5. Press "Fire shift-register (ENABLE)" to quit "PERSISTENT" mode.

+Repeat the test with flipdot display connected (X5):

+0. Make sure your display **is** connected (X5), jumper JP4 (VS) is **open** and all three power rails (3V3, 5V and 24V) are enabled through JP1, JP2, JP3
+1. Head to "Low Level" in at flippies web-interface.
+2. Fill the form for
+   1. Select the address of one of your panels (e.g. 1)
+   2. Select a column we are going to use (Column, e.g. 10)
+   3. Set "Row SET" to '0' (first row)
+   4. Leave "Row RST" undefined
+   5. Set the direction D to "1" (D=1 when setting (ROW_SET) and D=0 when reseting (ROW_RST) a pixel)
+4. Press "Fire shift-register (PERSISTENT)"
-4. Now take a jumper and use it to shortly bypass JP4 (VS); The dot should flip!
+5. Now take a jumper and use it to **shortly bypass** (close shortly and then open again) JP4 (VS): **The dot should flip!**
-5. Repeat the procedure with "Row SET" undefined, "Row RST" set to '0' and D set to '0'.
-The dot should flip back!
+6. Repeat the procedure with "Row SET" undefined, "Row RST" set to '0' and D set to '0'. **The dot should flip back!**
-6. Press "Fire shift-register (ENABLE)" to quit "PERSISTENT" mode.
+5. Press "Fire shift-register (ENABLE)" to quit "PERSISTENT" mode.

 Well done!
 You're ready to use your flippie!
 Simply head over to "Paint" and draw something.